 - Fish passage inventory and remediation

-- Environmental monitoring approaches and systems
+- Environmental monitoring approaches and systems.
+Failure detection and analysis

-- Communications for foresters and other natural resource professionals
+- Communications for natural resource professionals

 We have recently been retained: